What's the latest on European travel restrictions?

 - If you’re arriving from a 'red list' country, you’ll be asked to quarantine for 10 days when you arrive.

-- COVID-19 restrictions vary between municipalities, which have been categorized using a traffic light system in terms of COVID-19 risk and infections.
+- COVID-19 restrictions vary between municipalities, which have been categorised using a traffic light system in terms of COVID-19 risk and infections.

 Spain